 The bullet train fare varies, depending on the class of travel (Standard, Green, or Gran Class), the distance traveled and the age of the traveler.

 The Kiso Valley is situated in Japan.
 There are many different paths of varying lengths you can take to see the valley.

 The Nakasendo Road is part of what is known as the Kisoji, which runs through the valley.
 The road was originally built in 716 by Tokugawa Ieyasu, who later became the shogun of Japan.

 Much has changed concerning the path since it began many centuries ago.
 As of today, there are still five original post stations that remain.
 Post stations were built every few kilometers to accommodate travelers on the long journey through the Kiso Valley.
 The decoration at each one is truly beautiful.

 Travelers who pass through this area today can see how human culture has flourished through the region’s history.

 Out of the list of the Best Things To Do in Japan, you can pick and choose which ones you want to cover depending on your preferences and how much time you have available on hand.
 We’d recommend doing all of them!

-Japan, the beautiful country in the East is a must-visit country for travelers curious about the Oriental culture.
+Japan, a beautiful country in the East is a must-visit country for travelers curious about Oriental culture.
 Add these experiences to your bucket list when you visit Japan – ‘The Land of the Rising Sun’!